 - Sprinkle of coconut

-Keep the leftover cake wrapped well with plastic wrap.
-It will stay fresh at room temperature or refrigerated for up to five days.
+- Store – keep the leftover cake wrapped well with plastic wrap or in an airtight container.
+It will stay fresh at room temperature or in the fridge for up to five days.

 Ingredients